 Dimensions of Rectangles – Area and Perimeter

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to create dimensions so that rectangle B has a perimeter double & an area quadruple that of rectangle A.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create dimensions so that rectangle B has a perimeter double & an area quadruple that of rectangle A.

 Hint